-Often there are numerous obstructions between the transmitter and receivers, or there are several receivers positioned in various locations and orientations around the performance space.
-In this case, try to aim all the RF Hotspots toward a common reflective surface, like a ceiling or wall.
-The closer the receiver is to the transmitter, the less important orientation becomes.
+Often there are numerous obstructions between the transmitter and receivers, or there are several receivers positioned in various locations around a room or performance space.
+In this case, aim all the RF Hotspots toward a common reflective surface like a ceiling or wall.